-Organised chaos.
+I’m messy.
+Or organised chaos?
 Probably something my mother will never understand.
 The kind that sends people running for the hills when they see my bedroom for the first time and also the kind that makes me all warm and happy inside when I get home.

 I currently have my favourite striped hoodie thrown over my desk chair, pressed powders falling over themselves all over my dresser and a selection of coursework laid out on my desk (and floor).
 Bed unmade?
 Check.

 See, here’s the thing.
 Tidiness and organisation are typically synonymous with success.
 Without any doubt.
-Just google any “how to be more successful” or “how to get my shit together” article and I’ll bet my bottom dollar that those two words will be in there (and no, not for SEO purposes).
+Just google “how to be more successful” or “how to get my shit together” and I’ll bet my bottom dollar that those two words will be in there (and no, not for SEO purposes).
 But even then – why are they so culturally significant and how did we arrive to the conclusion that tidier = better at life?

 Let’s think about it.
 By making my bed in the mornings, I’m spending extra time.
 I’m using precious time and energy that could be spent on making breakfast or getting an extra 30 seconds of sleep.
-Don’t shake your head at me.
+Don’t you shake your head at me.

 But once I make my bed, my room just looks better.
 Everything looks more put together, it just looks cleaner and my bed looks Ikea-showroom-worthy.
 But that’s all it is – it LOOKS better.
 Pure aesthetics.

-It’s not like making my bed is going to magically clean my bedsheets and make them feel like they’ve just come out of the dryer.
+It’s not as if making my bed is going to magically clean my bedsheets and make them feel like they’ve just come out of the dryer.
 It’s not as if making my bed is going to help me feel better after my bout of food poisoning last night.
 It certainly won’t bring any real benefit to my life apart from looking pretty – all it does is give me extra work to do when I climb into bed at the end of the day.
 And guess what?
 My bed gets unmade again.